holhar/websocketlivestream/README.md

 ```
 $ ffmpeg -f qtkit -i "default" webcamout.mpg -map 0 -f ssegment -segment_list playlist.m3u8 -segment_list_flags +live -segment_time 10 webcam_part%03d.mpg
 ```

+Note that I used the mac tool **qtkit** for capturing the webcam.
+Depending on the system you may use a slighty different command.